-Whilst we did not receive any 2022 Ethics HelpLine reports that led to substantiated violations of human rights or cases of modern slavery in our UK supply chain, our Compliance teams around the world continue to be engaged in various investigations and projects involving related labour issues.
+Whilst we did not receive any 2023 Ethics HelpLine reports that led to substantiated violations of human rights or cases of modern slavery in our UK supply chain, our Compliance teams around the world continue to be engaged in various investigations and projects involving related labour issues.
 For example, CBRE has previously completed investigations into vendor compliance with local wage and employment entitlements in various territories.
-We have substantiated examples of under-paid wages, improper documentation, and/or working hours in excess of local requirements.
-Depending on the nature and extent of the violations, CBRE has terminated vendor relationships, required vendors to re-pay wages and entitlements due to employees, required vendors to submit to detailed social audits, and increased our monitoring of on-site working hours.
-Through these processes, we have kept in close contact with the relevant employees and clients.
+We have substantiated examples of underpaid wages, improper documentation, and working hours above local requirements.
+Depending on the nature and extent of the violations, CBRE has completed corrective action plans, terminated vendor relationships, required vendors to re-pay wages and entitlements due to employees, required vendors to submit to detailed social audits, and increased our monitoring of on-site working hours.
+We have kept close contact with the relevant employees and clients through these processes.

-Effectiveness in ensuring that slavery and human trafficking are not taking place in business or supply chains, measured against such performance indicators as considered appropriate
+Effectiveness in ensuring that slavery and human trafficking are not taking place in our business or supply chains, measured against such performance indicators as considered appropriate

 All Suppliers onboarded via the mySupplier or eLogbooks systems must confirm acceptance of our Supplier Code of Conduct.
-This is further reinforced through our Standard Purchase Order Terms and Conditions, where suppliers must comply with applicable laws prohibiting modern slavery and human trafficking, including the UK Modern Slavery Act 2015.
+We further reinforce this through our Standard Purchase Order Terms and Conditions, where suppliers must comply with applicable laws prohibiting modern slavery and human trafficking, including the UK Modern Slavery Act 2015.

-Within our CBRE GWS UK business, 99% of Supplier Partners have agreed to our Supplier Code of Conduct.
-The remaining will form acceptance via either our standard terms and conditions, or through CBRE's analysis and acceptance of the Supplier's own applicable Code.
-99% of new CBRE GWS UK suppliers in 2022 acknowledged the Supplier Code of Conduct.
-In addition, our Supplier Relationship Management framework with our UK Strategic and key Preferred suppliers includes a review of ESG procurement policies (including modern slavery).
+Within our CBRE GWS UK business, 99% of Supplier Partners (over 7,700 suppliers) have agreed to our Supplier Code of Conduct.
+The remaining will form acceptance via either our standard terms and conditions, or through CBRE's analysis and acceptance of the supplier's own applicable Code.
+Of new CBRE GWS UK suppliers in 2023, 99% acknowledged the Supplier Code of Conduct.
+In addition, our Supplier Relationship Management framework with our UK Strategic and key Preferred suppliers includes a review of the supplier's broader ESG strategy and goals, driving alignment with CBRE's own.
+This is also an opportunity for CBRE to provide guidance and support where needed.